-This is an introductory course in physics that surveys basic concepts, principles and laws of physics including the topics of mechanics, thermodynamics, heat, fluids, sound, waves and vibrations, electricity, magnetism, optics and radioactivity.
+This is an introductory course of physics that surveys basic concepts, principles and laws of physics that includes the topics of mechanics, thermodynamics, heats, fluids, sound, waves and vibrations, electricity, magnetism, and optics.
 It is specifically designed for students with no previous experience with physics.
+Emphasis will be placed on the study of waves and sound with applications to the study and practice of diagnostic medical sonography.